bbaldino/bits-io/src/Notes.md

 but `BitSpan` isn't public at all.
 Finally I just tried doing the impl without `split_at_mut` and just writing to self directly and that seems to work, so will go with that for now.

+## Byte slice operations

+There are a couple byte slice operations that it would be nice to enable, but they'd only make sense if the current position is on a byte boundary.
+Things like chunk_bytes, chunk_mut_bytes, or even ways to hander out 'reader' or 'writer' instances like Buf/BufMut do.
+I'm thinking we could add a 'byte_aligned' method that would allow the caller to confirm they're on a byte-aligned boundary.
+Then the methods that had things out can assert that it's the case before returning the value.

+Note that I think for at least some operations we'd need to require both the start _and_ end are byte-aligned.
+Maybe if there's something that we knew wasn't going all the way to the end it'd be ok if the end wasn't...but might be best to ensure it anyway.